ayhem-b/infodev/Labs/Lab-3.typ

 #test[You are asked to add two extra sliders that modify the behaviour of the sine wave graph:
-	+ _Phase_ ranging between $-pi$ and $pi$, changes by a step of $pi/100$
+	+ _Phase_ ranging between $-pi$ and $pi$, changes by a step of $pi/100$ *DONE*(i've added it to the original files look at the julia and HTML files)
 	+ _Offset_ varies from $-0.5$ to $1$, by a step of $0.1$.]
+*DONE*(i've added it to the original files look at the julia and HTML files)